New baby nursery checklist - a hubbers guide to newborn essentials

 - Beanies, mittens (if you're having a winter bub)

-- Breastpump (if you want to try giving bub the occassional bottle of EBM)
+- Breastpump (if you want to try giving bub the occasional bottle of EBM)

 - Playmat for tummy time